eddatasci/unrollment_proj/paper/symposium.md

 in higher education.

-In the first stage we use publicly available data from the publicly available longitdunal studies and a model development framework based on the “tidymodels” package in the statistical programming language R to evaluate the predictive accuracy of different modeling approaches, including logistic regression, elastic-net logistic regression, random
+In the first stage we use publicly available data from the publicly available longitudinal studies and a model development framework based on the “tidymodels” package in the statistical programming language R to evaluate the predictive accuracy of different modeling approaches, including logistic regression, elastic-net logistic regression, random